 Skin Quality Improvements Beyond Volume

 Modern aesthetic goals increasingly prioritise these metrics.
 We focus on skin behaviour and strength over obvious volume.
-Statistics help validate improvements patients often feel before they see.
+Statistics help us validate improvements patients often feel before they see.

 Long-Term Follow-Up Beyond Two Years